 If there are no resources available for your birds, they will not use a nest box.
 This includes suet and other items that can be put in the nesting site to attract wild birds.
 If you have filled your bird boxes with these types of materials but notice no one is using them or if their numbers seem smaller than usual, it's likely because another species has eaten all the food!
 Suppose you are not adding food and rely on natural resources.
 In that case, the particular area might not have sufficient natural resources to sustain the bird population.

-Check out our bird feeder bundle using the link below:
+Check out our bird feeder bundle.

 6. Faulty Nesting Sites